apache/pekko/CONTRIBUTING.md

 ### The `validatePullRequest` task

-The Akka build includes a special task called `validatePullRequest`, which investigates the changes made as well as dirty (uncommitted changes) in your local working directory and figures out which projects are impacted by those changes, then running tests only on those projects.
+The Pekko build includes a special task called `validatePullRequest`, which investigates the changes made as well as dirty (uncommitted changes) in your local working directory and figures out which projects are impacted by those changes, then running tests only on those projects.